Enhanced quantum illumination of a lossy target: A sequential interaction model: INTRODUCTION

-In classical illumination (CI) of an object, one relies on the optical phenomenon that a classical beam of light undergoes.
-The quantum illumination (QI) \cite{lloyd2008enhanced} has emerged as a paradigmatic shift in such a visual sensing protocol, which harnesses entanglement to detect the presence of an object immersed in a noisy thermal environment.
-The basic idea involves preparing a pair of entangled optical modes, where one mode, the signal, is sent to irradiate the target region while the other mode, the idler, is stored locally.
-Upon the return of the signal, a joint measurement on the signal-idler system is performed to infer the presence or absence of the desired target.
-In contrast to CI, which relies solely on the signal mode, quantum correlations between the two modes enable more reliable discrimination of the target’s presence, either through enhanced detection accuracy or reduced resource requirements~\cite{shapiro2009quantum,sacchi2005entanglement, tan2008quantum,shafi2023quantum}.
-This technique has also been implemented for the probes in the microwave frequency region~\cite{barzanjeh2015microwave,barzanjeh2020microwave}, which is highly relevant for applications in quantum radar and lidar~\cite{bourassa2020progress,karsa2024quantum,lanzagorta2012quantum,shapiro2020quantum,slepyan2021quantum,torrome2020introduction,torrome2024advances,russer2021performance}.
-Quantum radar and quantum lidar enable the detection of weakly reflecting or cloaked targets~\cite{las2017quantum,davuluri2025optical} that are otherwise difficult to resolve using classical illumination schemes.
+Illumination of an object using a classical beam of light relies on optical phenomena, namely, scattering, reflection, and refraction.
+Lloyd has coined the term quantum illumination (QI) \cite{lloyd2008enhanced}, which refers to illumination using quantum properties of light.
+It has emerged as a paradigmatic shift in visual sensing, which harnesses entanglement to detect the presence of an object immersed in a noisy thermal environment.
+The basic idea involves preparing a pair of entangled optical modes and sending one of them, the signal, to irradiate the target while storing the other mode, the idler, locally.
+Upon the return of the signal, a joint measurement on the signal and idler beams is performed to infer the presence or absence of the desired target.
+In contrast, in the so-called classical illumination (CI) protocol, one does not use any idler mode, and only the signal mode is employed.
+In QI, the quantum correlations between the two modes enable more reliable discrimination of the presence of the target, either through improved detection accuracy or reduced resource requirements~\cite{shapiro2009quantum,sacchi2005entanglement, tan2008quantum,shafi2023quantum}.
+This technique has also been implemented for optical-frequency probes, which are relevant for quantum lidar applications~\cite{murchie2021theoretical,murchie2024quantum,li2021dynamic,slaiman2026design,gregory2020imaging}, as well as for microwave-frequency probes used in quantum radar~\cite{barzanjeh2015microwave, barzanjeh2020microwave,bourassa2020progress, luong2020entanglement, karsa2024quantum,lanzagorta2012quantum,shapiro2020quantum,slepyan2021quantum,torrome2020introduction,torrome2024advances,russer2021performance}.
+These technologies have been proven to detect weakly reflecting or cloaked targets~\cite{las2017quantum,davuluri2025optical} that are otherwise difficult to detect using the CI schemes.